rohanlad/Connect-4/README.md

-# Noughts-and-Crosses
+# Connect 4
-My first C project - an implementation of the Noughts and Crosses game.
+My first C project - an implementation of the Connect 4 game.